tomblachut/svelte-intellij/README.md

 IntelliJ Platform runs on JVM, so this can seem like a huge limitation, but don't worry.
 Kotlin feels a lot like TypeScript.
 Bigger issue is scarce documentation for their API.

-Otherwise, please report what could be improved.
-IntelliJ has a huge feature set, I personally don't use everything it has to offer.

 <h2>Building and running the plugin</h2>

 You'll need IntelliJ IDEA.
-Community edition is free and works, you can also use Ultimate edition if you have one.
+Community edition is free and sufficient, you can also use Ultimate edition if you have one.

 Clone the repository and run `./gradlew :runIde` (There are also other intermediate tasks).